Happy Holidays from FarPlay!

 When internet connections and computer and audio-device performance are optimal, latency mainly depends on distance between musicians.
 Information can’t travel faster than the speed of light, physics tells us, so the farther you are from someone you’re playing with, the longer it takes for audio data to travel between you.
 Under good network conditions, FarPlay can produce latencies below 40 ms even with 3000 miles (4800 km) of distance between participants, and well below 20 ms within 1000 miles (1600 km).

 At short distances, latency is essentially imperceptible.
-At medium distances, latency is noticeable, but musicians can still play together comfortably.
-When distances are excessive, latency is too high for playing to feel “together”.
-“Short”, “medium” and “excessive” refer to different ranges of distances for different performance styles, as the examples below show.
+At medium distances, latency is noticeable, but musicians can still play a wide variety of styles together.
+For long distances, latency is too high for playing together in rhythm, but playing non-rhythmic music together can still be fun!
+How far you can play depends on performance styles, as the examples below show.

 Rhythmically precise styles